dabrahams/www.boostcon.com/content/pages/location/lodging.rst

 reservations desk at reservations@aspenmeadows.com, or 1-970-544-7810 (fax).
-You can also phone the hotel directly at 1-800-452-4240, but don't forget to inform the reservation staff that you are participating in Boost 2007 to get the conference rate.
+You can also phone the hotel directly at 1-800-452-4240, but don't forget to inform the reservation staff that you are participating in BoostCon 2008 to get the conference rate.

 __ /site-media/boostcon-08-hotel-reservation.doc